 Who Is It For?

-The Delonghi EC9335.m is a great choice for baristas who want to make perfect espresso, and want to have a good time while doing it.
-If you have the budget, you should consider it, even if your espresso needs are simple, and you don’t chase the God Shot.
+The Delonghi EC9335.m is a great choice for home baristas who want to make perfect espresso and want to have a good time while doing it. (recognized by the Specialty Coffee Association (SCA)) If you have the budget, you should consider it, even if your espresso needs are simple, and you don’t chase the God Shot.
 This unit will help you pull better shots even if you are a beginner.
-Don’t get me wrong, with practice and a good understanding of the espresso extraction you can tweak your shots for perfection, on this machine.
-But you can pull decent shots even if you don’t feel geeky about you coffee.
+Don’t get me wrong—with practice and a solid understanding of espresso extraction fundamentals you can dial in your shots for perfection on this machine.
+But you can pull decent shots even if you don’t feel geeky about your coffee.

 How Much Does It Cost?

 La Specialista sells for around $900.
 Is it expensive?
 Maybe.
-But these units have a built in coffee grinder, so you don’t have to buy one.
-You also have to consider the amount of technology and features in these units, and the price looks really great.
+But these units have a built-in conical burr grinder, so you don’t have to buy one separately.
+You also have to consider the amount of technology and features in these units—including sensor grinding, active temperature control, and dual heating systems—and the price looks really competitive.

 Dimensions